-- Learn your roles and responsibilities as emergency responders should a pipeline emergency happen in your jurisdiction - as well as your access to resources.
-Excavators - learn your responsibilities prior to calling 811 - Acquaint you with the operator's ability to respond to a pipeline emergency.
-Excavators - find out what the company responsibilities are once you notify 811 before you can die. - Identify the types of pipeline emergencies. - Plan how all parties can engage in mutual assistance to minimize hazards to life, property and the environment.
+- Learn your roles and responsibilities as emergency responders should a pipeline emergency happen in your jurisdiction.
+As well as your access to resources. - Acquaint you with the operator's ability to respond to a pipeline emergency. - Identify the types of pipeline emergencies. - Plan how all parties can engage in mutual assistance to minimize hazards to life, property and the environment.